Tom Bihn Cubelet Review

 Tom Bihn offers a ton of different organizers and pouches.
 And all are made to be particularly useful within the Tom Bihn universe.
 If you’re serious about organization, you can buy multiple organizers for multiple use-cases in multiple colors (to color code, of course) and strategically hook all of them inside your Tom Bihn backpack.

-These pouches also work with all other carry goods— backpacks, duffels, roller luggage, messengers, sling bags, purses, etc (just not as well, since Tom Bihn backpacks are intentionally designed with places to attach said pouches).
+These pouches also work with all other carry goods— backpacks, duffels, roller luggage, messengers, purses, the best sling bags, etc (just not as well, since Tom Bihn backpacks are intentionally designed with places to attach said pouches).
 Now, we’re not suggesting you go out and buy ten organizers from Tom Bihn right this moment, but we do think traveling with one or two of their pouches—or any pouch, for that matter—will make your life a whole lot easier on the road.

 The Cubelet is one great option.
 It’s a cube, so it has some more depth than other organizers out there, and can be carried as a crossbody bag should the need arise.
 So let’s check it out.